 Elm Academy Whole School Reading Strategy

-- Read Write Inc. Phonics – As soon as pupils start school in Early Years and Key Stage 1, they are taught the synthetic phonics scheme Read Write Inc. It is a phonics-based approach to reading which allows children to progress at a rate individual to them.
+- Read Write Inc. Phonics– As soon as pupils start school in Early Years and Key Stage 1, they are taught the synthetic phonics scheme Read Write Inc. It is a phonics-based approach to reading which allows children to progress at a rate individual to them.
 By learning the smallest sounds, children can break down unknown words to read fluently, as well as, learning words that cannot be sounded out.
 The aim is to become a successful and independent reader, ensuring children have a love of books and an enjoyment of reading.
-Pupils have daily phonics lessons which are taught as soon as all the children are in school and are regularly assessed to ensure staff can address any gaps swiftly, supporting our pupils to make progress with their reading abilities.
+Pupils have daily phonics lessons, which are streamed across Key Stage 1 (with Reception children joining them after Christmas), and are regularly assessed to ensure staff can address any gaps swiftly, supporting our pupils to make progress with their reading abilities.
 Pupils are assessed every half term on their knowledge of the sounds they have learnt and their ability to apply these independently.
 If they are unable to do this, targeted interventions are offered to ensure specific gaps are quickly filled.
 The RWI Phonics scheme is sequential; and ensures pupils are consistently building upon prior knowledge when learning to read.
 Pupils continue their phonics learning as they progress through the school until they are secure with their phonetic knowledge and can apply this confidently to independent reading.
 All staff across the school have had appropriate RWI Training which is then followed up and consolidated by the Phonics Lead and Vice Principal for Teaching & Learning to ensure the effective teaching of phonics is embedded.
 Recap sessions and Drop-In Question sessions are continually offered over the course of each academic year to ensure training is fresh and kept up to date.

 - Story Time – Daily, all pupils will be involved in story time.
 This is an allocated, protected time slot in the pupils’ timetable where they can listen to and enjoy an engaging text.
 This is aimed to develop pupils’ love and passion for reading.
 We hope pupils will then carry this love of reading with them throughout their lives.